 What happens if a funeral home buys a fleet of used hearses?
 The buyer may not be sure which casket rollers would be appropriate.
 Once again, talking with a dealership can help hearse owners learn which types of hearse rollers should be used for replacements in their used hearses.

 In the end, casket rollers play a significant role in helping a funeral home serve mourners with professionalism and empathy.
-To learn more about which casket rollers might be right for your funeral home, click here.
+To learn more about which casket rollers might be right for your funeral home, click here for more help.